Celebrating The Arrival Of Autumn š

 ROUND 1.
 TEDDY BEARS

-It was 'National Teddy Bear Day' on 9th September, so the first round focuses on that.
+It is 'National Teddy Bear Day' on 9th September, so the first round focuses on that.

 Has anyone still got their childhood teddy bear?